 Korean Vowels List

-Vowels can be categorized into basic and double vowels.
+Korean vowels can be categorized into basic vowels and double vowels.
 We’ve listed down the complete list of vowels below, along with their vowel sounds or their closest sound approximation to English letters.

 Basic Korean Vowels

 There are ten basic vowels in the Hangul alphabet.
 Below is a list of the ten vowels in Hangul with their character pronunciation.
 However, it’s important to note that the Korean pronunciation below is just a close approximation of the alphabet letters.
 Their sound may vary when they are combined with other Korean letters.